zazulec/gwo-shop/README.md

 I wrote the application in typescript which was not required in the project, my motivation was to learn this coding language even better.

-I am aware that the application is not outstanding in terms of UX / UI.
-However, that was not her goal, I focused on perfect functionality.

 ## Screenshots

 Login Page